BruceSteers/GForm/Readme.md

 you can create a HBox and add objects to that horizontally. currently supported objects are...
-Button, ToggleButton, ToolButton, TextBox (InputBox), TextArea, MaskBox (passwords), CheckBox, ListBox, GridView, DirBox, FontBox, ComboBox, Label, HBox, Spring
+Button, ToggleButton, ToolButton, TextBox (InputBox), TextArea, MaskBox (passwords), CheckBox, ListBox, GridView, DirBox, FontBox, ComboBox, Label, HBox, Spring, Menu

 Provided is a few demo bash scripts and some